lambdablockchain/lambda-node/contrib/devtools/README.md

 ## `copyright_header.py`

-Provides utilities for managing copyright headers of `The Bitcoin developers` in repository source files.
+Provides utilities for managing copyright headers of `The Lambda developers` in repository source files.
 It has three subcommands:

 ```